Construction of Complete Complementary Codes over Small Alphabet: Introduction

-Significant research attempts have been made on efficient constructions of complementary sequences (including GCPs, MOGCSs and CCCs) with flexible lengths.
+{There have been significant research attempts} on efficient constructions of complementary sequences (including GCPs, MOGCSs and CCCs) with flexible lengths.
 With interleaving and concatenation, Golay first constructed binary GCPs of lengths $2MN$ from two shorter GCPs with lengths $M$ and $N$, respectively \cite{golay1961}.
 Budi\v{s}in developed recursive algorithms for more polyphase and multi-level complementary sequences through a series of sequence operations (e.g., phase rotations, shifting) associated with permutation vectors \cite{Budisin90a,Budisin90b}.
 In 1999, Davis and Jedwab proposed a systematic construction of $2^h$-ary ($h\in\mathbb{Z}^+$) GCPs with power-of-two lengths using second-order generalized Boolean functions (GBFs) \cite{Davis1999}.
-Such Golay sequences are called Golay-Davis-Jedwab (GDJ) sequences in this paper.
-Paterson extended the idea of $2^h$-ary GCPs to $q$-ary (for even $q$) CSs with power-of-two constituent sequences having power-of-two lengths \cite{pater2000}.
+Such Golay sequences are called Golay-Davis-Jedwab (GDJ) {complementary} sequences in this paper.
+Paterson extended the idea of $2^h$-ary GCPs to $q$-ary (even $q$) CSs with power-of-two constituent sequences {and} power-of-two lengths \cite{pater2000}.
 His work was further generalized in 2007 by Schmidt by moving to the higher-order GBFs \cite{Schmid2007}.
-Recently, Palash \emph{et~al.} proposed a novel construction in \cite{palcs} using higher-order GBFs for complementary sequences with lower PMEPR upper bound.
-For complementary sequences with non-power-of-two lengths, Chen made a contribution with the aid of certain truncated Reed-Muller codes \cite{chentit}.
+Recently, Sarkar \emph{et~al.} proposed a construction in \cite{palcs} using higher-order GBFs for complementary sequences with lower PMEPR upper bound.
+For complementary sequences with non-power-of-two lengths, Chen contributed with the aid of certain truncated Reed-Muller codes \cite{chentit}.